Sagyam/AudioFingerprint/README.md

-## Fingerprint audio files & identify what's playing
+# Fingerprint audio files & identify what's playing
    This is an audio search algorithm that can recognise any audio clip in it's database by listening to a 5 seconds recording.
-   # For Ubuntu
+   ## For Ubuntu
    Install following additional requirements if installing `requirements.txt` raises an error Installing portaudio may raise an error try
-      `$sudo apt-get install portaudio19-dev`
+      `$ sudo apt-get install portaudio19-dev`
    Also install tkinter and ffmpeg
-      `$sudo apt-get install python3-tk`
+      `$ sudo apt-get install python3-tk`
-      `$sudo apt install ffmpeg`
+      `$ sudo apt install ffmpeg`

-   # For Windows
+   ## For Windows
    Support for windows is limited and may not work reliably Install following additional requirements before However the app stills works reliably
    Installing portaudio requires Visual Sudio and Visual C++ 14.0 or higher ffmpeg can be downloaded from it's official website
    >**Since command prompt does not support coloured output most of the text will be garbled**